rosako/deggendorf_03_2021/ghidra/01_sharing_caring/README.md

 1. Figure out which patterns, constants, or any other aspect are specific to this library
 2. Write a script that goes through all the symbols and check whether they contain these specific aspects.
-	1. If they do, mark them with a prefix such as (FUNCNAME
+	1. If they do, mark them with a prefix.